m-31/vamp/README.md

-# Vamp - necessaries for the elegant vampire
+# Vamp - necessities for the elegant vampire

 Want to pimp up your command line interface?
 Just require this gem insert some code and your CLI makes witty vampire quotes.